BioTheWolff/Jobwave/docs/Architecture.md

 The Offers microservice manages the job offers and everything that revolves around it.
 It is responsible for the management of the job offers themselves, the applications for said job offers, and the resolution of a job offer.

 The job offers and their related applications are stored in a [PostgreSQL](https://www.postgresql.org/) instance.
-The microservice is developed using [Kotlin](https://kotlinlang.org/).
+The microservice is developed using [Go](https://go.dev/) with [GinGonic](https://gin-gonic.com/).

 A job offer can be resolved into one of these two states:
 - Cancelled: the job offer was cancelled by the employer,